-The members of the International Programs and Operations Committee during the 2021-22 financial year were Dr Phoebe Wynn-Pope (Chair), Mr Marcus Laithwaite, Mr Peter Varghese AO, Mr David Feetham and Ms Joanne Thomson.
+The members of the International Programs and Operations Committee during the 2022-23 financial year were Dr Phoebe Wynn-Pope (Chair), Mr Peter Varghese AO and Ms Joanne Thomson.

-The members of the Finance and Risk Committee during the 2021-22 financial year were Mr Joseph Tesvic (Chair), Mr Marcus Laithwaite, Ms Joanne Thomson and Ms Diana Nicholson.
+The members of the Finance and Risk Committee during the 2022-23 financial year were Mr Joseph Tesvic (Chair), Mr Marcus Laithwaite, Ms Joanne Thomson and Ms Diana Nicholson.

-The members of the People Committee during the 2021-22 financial year were Ms Diana Nicholson (Chair), Ms Morgana Ryan and Mr Marcus Laithwaite.
+The members of the People Committee during the 2022-23 financial year were Ms Diana Nicholson (Chair), Ms Morgana Ryan and Mr Marcus Laithwaite.

-The members of the Fundraising and Marketing Committee during the 2021-22 financial year were Mr Marcus Laithwaite (Chair), Mr David Feetham, Mr Joseph Tesvic, Ms Morgana Ryan and Ms Natalie Kyriacou OAM (committee member only).
+The members of the Fundraising and Marketing Committee during the 2022-23 financial year were Mr Marcus Laithwaite (Chair), Mr Joseph Tesvic, Ms Morgana Ryan and Ms Natalie Kyriacou OAM.

-The Governance and Nominations Committee did not meet during the 2021-22 financial year.
+The Governance and Nominations Committee did not meet during the 2022-23 financial year.

-Directors' Report Cont'd Standing Committee Meetings Attendance
+Standing Committee Meetings Attendance